majadomanska/SPLIX/README.md

 The FASTA file may contain additional scaffolds not present in the GFF file.
 Only scaffolds present in the GFF annotation are analyzed.

+Intron names in the GFF annotation must contain information indicating whether the intron is conventional (C) or non-conventional (N).

+The constitutive/alternative (const/alt) classification is inferred automatically by the pipeline and does not need to be included in the input files.

 ---

 # Usage